yenle10/CR_application-model/README.md

 03: PSI for model in 01 (the model satisfies requirements)

-Analysis and results: Work description
+**Analysis and results**: Work description

 ##  Overview
 An Application Model that scores loan applicants and classifies them by default risk
 Requirements: Build Application model for loan application approval.
 The model must have Gini > 0.35 and PSI (Population Stability Index) < 0.02

-## 📂 Dataset
+## Dataset
-**Original dataset:** 14,000 samples
+**Original dataset:** 14,000 samples **Train/Test/OOT**: sorted by 'disbursement_date', then divide 8/2 for Train/Test and OOT/PSI calc.
+In Train test samples, split 8/2 for Train/Test
 **Target variable:** FPD10+
 * `FPD10+` → 1 = default class, 0 = non-default class